input-output-hk/daedalus/README.md

 `shell.nix` provides a way to load a shell with all the correct versions of all the required dependencies for development.

-**Temporary Fix:** atm you will see the error message `readLauncherConfig: warning var undefined: DAEDALUS_INSTALL_DIRECTORY` whenever you run daedalus within the nix-shell … so you need to `export DAEDALUS_INSTALL_DIRECTORY=/path/to/daedalus/repo` for now (this will be fixed soon)

 ## Connect to staging cluster:

 1. Run `nix-shell --arg autoStartBackend true --argstr cluster staging`